|

 New Zealand is full of

-constantly changing rivers.
-Added to their pleasing beauty they
+Added to their pleasing beauty rivers

-provide life and energy for people.
+provide life to the land and energy for people.
+They

 destroyed by human intervention.